thomasreynolds4881/ShamirSecretSharingScheme/README.md

-# ShamirSecretSharingScheme
+# SimpleEncrpyt
-Generates and decodes strings to be used with Shamir's Secret Sharing Scheme.
+Generates and decodes strings using a simple method that divides the password randomly.

 ## How it works
 By splitting a password into segments that can only be solved once all/some of the pieces are put together, it guarantees that a password is kept secret.
-A more in-depth explaination of the method is given on Wikipedia: https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing

 ## How to use it
 Use CreatePass.py to create a password that will be split as many times as you'd like (at a max of the length of the string) and then use DecodePass.py to decode a complete list of these strings.
 If the list is incomplete, it will give a best guess.